learnk8s/learnk8s.io/src/troblueshooting/content.md

 An endpoint is a pair of `<ip address:port>`, and there should be at least one — when the Service targets (at least) a Pod.

-If the endpoints section is empty, there are two explanations:
+If the "Endpoints" section is empty, there are two explanations:

-1. you don't have any Pod running with the correct label (check the namespace)
+1. you don't have any Pod running with the correct label (hint: you should check if you are in the right namespace)
-1. the label doesn't exist
+1. You have a typo in the `selector` labels of the Service

-If you see a list of endpoints, but still can't route the traffic, then the `targetPort` in your service is the likely culprit.
+If you see a list of endpoints, but still can't access your application, then the `targetPort` in your service is the likely culprit.

 _How do you test the Service?_